 St Peter’s Ugandan Anglican Church

 Christ Church has shared our space at 750 Main Street with the Congregation of St Peter’s Ugandan Anglican Church since 2006.The Episcopal Church has its roots in the Anglican tradition, so we share a long history.
 St. Peter’s began on the 25th of December, 2006 after a group of Ugandans in Boston, led by Mr. Israel Iga, convened for Christmas worship.
 St Peter’s worships in Luganda (the language predominant around the capital city, Kampala) and maintains the Anglican Church of Uganda tradition from which it draws most of its liturgy and form of worship.
 It uses the Anglican Church of Uganda prayer book, based on the 1662 Anglican Book of Common Prayer.
-St Peter’s is part of the Episcopal Diocese of Massachsuetts through Christ Church.
-The Rector of Christ Church, Sara Irwin, is also the rector of St Peter’s, though the day to day work and worship of the congregation is led by Rev. Christine Nakyeyune.
+St Peter’s is part of the Episcopal Diocese of Massachusetts through Christ Church.
+The day to day work and worship of the congregation is led by Rev. Christine Nakyeyune.
 St Peter’s shares Holy Communion on the last Sunday of every month, as is the tradition in Uganda.
 All are welcome to join for St Peter’s beautiful music and liturgy!
 Services are every Sunday at 12:30 pm.
 We come together for parish clean up days and occasional bilingual services.

 St. Peter’s Mission